Normal view

 It’s even more important to get direct feedback from your visitors if your site is already up and running.
 In my experience, even a simple feedback survey can uncover valuable insights about your site’s navigation, design, or content.

-You can gather real feedback using tools like UserFeedback.
-For example, you might create a feedback form that displays across your website so that users can share what’s working (or what isn’t).
+You can gather instant feedback using tools like UserFeedback.
+UserFeedback is the best choice if you want to conduct surveys among first-time site visitors.
+For example, you can create a feedback form asking your first-time visitors what’s working (or what isn’t) on your site.

 UserFeedback popup poll example

-You can also easily create surveys and polls to gather visitor feedback with a tool like WPForms.
-For instance, you could run a quick poll asking which new features your users would like to see next or set up a short survey with a rating system to learn more about their overall experience.
+If you want to create surveys and polls to gather feedback from existing customers, then use a tool like WPForms.
+For instance, you could run a quick poll asking which new website features your users would like to see next.

 The more you learn about your audience, the better your UX decisions will be — and the more likely your visitors will be to stick around, explore, and take action.